Join us on Thursday, May 22, 2025 for YWCA Banff’s annual Change Makers event!

 Nominee Must:

-- Be a role model, pioneer or outstanding achiever residing in the Bow Valley – including the communities of Banff, Canmore, Lake Louise, Exshaw, Kananaskis, and Mini Thni
+- Be a role model, trail blazer or outstanding achiever residing in the Bow Valley – including the communities of Banff, Canmore, Lake Louise, Exshaw, Deadman’s Flats, Kananaskis and Mini Thni

 - Support the mission and values of YWCA Banff